 I would like to be able to nominate the Backdrop development team for a gold medal!
 Unfortunately I have no idea how or where I could do this.
 In recent weeks I have watched with amazement all the development activity on Github as team members proposed, tested and made changes to Backdrop's core system, ready for its release as version 1.4.0 on May 15th.
 As an enthusiastic user of Backdrop may I say to those who worked so hard a huge 'well done!'.

 My latest website is a very simple one for Kyson Fairways, a local voluntary organisation that manages the moorings and navigation buoys in part of our local river estuary.
 A friend asked me how complicated it might be to organise a single page presence on the web and this is my response.
 Using Backdrop may seem like overkill but it enabled me to focus on layout and images without much thought for the mechanics.
+Also, and probably most importantly, it allows me to hand over editorial control to my friend.

 One of the great benefits of Backdrop CMS is its capability for laying out pages in your website by use of style sheets, templates, layouts and themes.
 But what do these names mean and how do they work together to provide your preferred result?